pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 (integer) 8
 ```

-[`TTL`][redis-doc-ttl] returned 8 in both cases, because it took me about 2s to type the `TTL` command, and by that time about 8s where left, of the initial 10.
+[`TTL`][redis-doc-ttl] returned 8 in both cases, because it took me about 2s to type the `TTL` command, and by that time about 8s were left of the initial 10.

 ### The EX & PX options

 We will first add support for the EX & PX options, both are followed by one argument, an integer for the number of the seconds and milliseconds specifying how long the key will be readable for.
-Once the duration has elapsed, the key is deleted, and calling `GET` would return `(nil)` as if it was never set.
+Once the duration has elapsed, the key is deleted, and calling `GET` would return `(nil)` as if it was never set or explicitly deleted by the `DEL` command.

-When a key is set with either of these two options, or through the `SETEX` & `PSETEX` commands, but we are ignoring these for the sake of simplicity, Redis adds the key to different dictionary, `db->expires`.
+When a key is set with either of these two options, or through the `SETEX` & `PSETEX` commands, but we are ignoring these for the sake of simplicity, Redis adds the key to different dictionary, [`db->expires`][redis-source-db-expires].
 This dictionary is dedicated to storing keys with a TTL, the key is the same key and the value is the timestamp of the expiration, in milliseconds.

-Redis uses two approaches, in two different places, to delete keys with a TTL.
-The first one is the lazy approach, when reading a key, it checks if it has a ttl, if it does and it is in the past, it deletes the key and does not proceed with the read.
+Redis uses two approaches to delete keys with a TTL.
+The first one is a lazy approach, when reading a key, it checks if it has a TTL, if it does and it is in the past, it deletes the key and does not proceed with the read.

+{{% admonition info "\"Lazy\" \& \"Eager\" in programming" %}}

+The terms lazy is often used in programming, it describes an operation that is put on the back-burner and delayed until it absolutely has to be performed.

+In the context of Redis, it makes sense to describe the eviction strategy described above as lazy since Redis might still store keys that are effectively expired and will only guarantee their deletion until they are accessed past their expiration timestamp.

+The opposite approach is "eager", where an operation is performed as soon as possible, whether or not it could be postponed.

+{{% /admonition %}}

-The other one is a more proactive approach, redis periodically scans the list of keys with a ttl value and deletes the expired one.
+The other one is a more proactive approach, Redis periodically scans a subset of the list of keys with a TTL value and deletes the expired one.
 This action, performed in `serverCron` is part of the [event loop][redis-doc-event-loop].
 The event loop is defined in `ae.c` and starts in the `aeMain` function, it continuously executes the `aeProcessEvents` function in a while loop, until the `stop` flag is set to `1`, which essentially never happens when the server is running under normal circumstances.
 The `aeStop` function is the only function doing this and it is only used in `redis-benchmark.c` & `example-ae.c`.

 `aeProcessEvents` is a fairly big function, it would be hard to summarize it all here, but it first uses the `aeApiPoll` function, which is what we covered in the previous chapter.
-It processes the events coming from the poll, if any and then calls `processTimeEvents`.
+It processes the events from the poll result, if any and then calls `processTimeEvents`.

 Redis maintains a list of time events, as described in the event loop documentation page, for periodic task.
-When the server is initialized, one time event is created, for the function `serverCron`.
-This function is responsible for a lot of things.
-This is how it is described in the [source code][redis-source-server-cron]:
+When the server is initialized, one time event is created, for the `serverCron` function.
+This function is responsible for a lot of things, this is how it is described in the [source code][redis-source-server-cron]:

 > This is our timer interrupt, called server.hz times per second.\
 > Here is where we do a number of things that need to be done asynchronously.\